-The Jeffress model (Jeffress, 1948) describes a neural mechanism by which the brain can detect very small differences in the time of arrival of sound at one ear compared to the other, and thus determine the horizontal origin of an off-centre sound.
+The Jeffress model (Jeffress, 1948) describes a neural mechanism for the brain to detect very small differences in the time of arrival of sound at one ear compared to the other, and thus determine the horizontal (azimuth) origin of the sound.
 It operates through a combination of coincidence-detecting neurons and axonal delay lines.
-It was originally completely hypothetical, but there is now strong evidence that a Jeffress-type mechanism operates in the nucleus laminaris in birds (Carr and Konishi, 1988).
-The mechanism may also operate in the medial nucleus of the superior olivary complex in mammals, although this is more debatable (Grothe et al., 2010).

 Follow the tabbed panels below from left to right.
 The first two describe the basic mechanism, the last two two deal with the more advanced topic of phase ambiguity and its resolution.

-The spatial separation of ears means that sound from an off-centre source will not arrive simultaneously, leading to an interaural time difference (ITD).
+The spatial separation of ears means that sound from an off-centre source will not arrive simultaneously at both ears, leading to an interaural time difference (ITD).

 Delay lines and coincidence detectors convert a time code (inter-aural time difference [disparity]: ITD) into a line-labelled space code